 - Traders will have no incentive/need to buy produce within APMC market yards in the new market ecosystem as they can freely trade in the trade area (outside APMC) as defined above, without obtaining registration/license and without being bound by any system for price discovery (see item 5 on next page)

-- Small farmers will be highly vulnerable as they lose all forms of institutional statutory protection in pricing and payment guarantees in the new Trade Area defined in the Act.
+- Small farmers will be highly vulnerable as they lose all forms of institutional statutory protection in pricing and payment guarantees in the new free Trade Area defined in the Act.